TheCowboyAI/nixos-yubikey/guide.md

 Identity is the name and email address you will be associating with this key.
 There is a primary Identity and for the most part of this guide, we assume you have one email address, or 2 when creating SSL Chain of Authorities.

 Yubikeys are generally considered "personal" devices, but we often use these in an organizational environment.
-In this case, we use two addresses, if you are just you and not assiciated, just set them to the same email.
+In this case, we use two addresses, if you are just you and not associated, just set them to the same email.

 Organization Email
 Personal Email

 ### SSL, TLS and CSRs
-To support SSL we need some more Identifying Information, like a company, location and domain to apply.
+To support SSL and its use in PIV, we need some more Identifying Information, like a company, location and domain to apply.

 ## Keys
 **NOTE**: We are using ED25519, this is slightly different than rsa techniques.